Truski/chum-chart/README.md

 +-------------+
 ```

+## View to Controller Communication
+* When the view has finished completing a form, the view will send a JSON object to the app controller with the following attributes:
+    * name of user
+    * email of user
+    * array of answers from questions (first half is ethics, other is morality)
+    * urlid (can be null for new chart)

 ## Survey to Score Algorithm
 * Every question will have a weight of either -1, -1/3, 1/3, or 1 in either the ethics or morality axis.
 * We will take the average of all question weights to produce a score for morality and a score for ethics.